While deer may appear to be harmless, they are quite a nuisance in the garden.

 - One reader, Rick, says, “Smelly old shoes can be used as a deterrent to deer.
 Just stick the shoes on top of tomato sticks, and watch the deer walk a wide circle around them.
 My shoes usually last from mid-May until about mid-August.
 That is, they keep the deer out of my garden for that long.
 This depends on the amount of rain and how much your shoes smell.”

 - For a real odor offensive, use predator urine; wolf and coyote urine are sold commercially in most garden stores.
+(Note: Use responsible source for predator urine, to make sure that the animals are treated humanely and the brand complies with state and federal regulations.)

 - The most reliable method is to fence in your garden.
 Put up a strong, 8-foot-tall metal fence.